 - Carpool with friends to work, when possible

 - Use a budgeting tool or online resources.
 There are many tools out there to help you reach your budgeting goals.
 Worksheets and phone apps can all assist.
 Have a look at our FORMS page to find printable versions that may help.
-Also, the FCAC (Financial Consumer Agency of Canada) has valuable information on creating a budget and sticking to it.
+The FCAC (Financial Consumer Agency of Canada) has valuable information on how to create a budget and stick to it.

 - Include all costs.
 Even small ones.
 Along with rent, utilities, car and phone bills, make sure to factor in your miscellaneous costs such as entertainment (movies, travel, etc).

 What if your paycheck varies from month to month and you are living on a variable income?

 Many self-employed workers can never predict what they will make in a given month, so this means budgeting for personal living expenses that are known.
 You know how much your rent is, your basic food bill per month and personal costs.

 To truly budget, add all of the known expenses and calculate how much of your income you will need each month to cover these costs.
 This means a good percentage of your paycheck will be going towards your personal and living expenses.
 The other percentage should go towards paying yourself (whether it is saved for tax liability, extra house costs, or to treat yourself).